 There is the option of taking two trains and a ferry to get to Hallstatt from Salzburg.
-The reason I didn’t take this option is because the train journey is longer than the bus journey, Hallstatt train station is the opposite side of the lake so you have to take the ferry whereas the bus takes you right to the town.
+The reason I didn’t take this option is that the train journey is longer than the bus journey, Hallstatt train station is the opposite side of the lake so you have to take the ferry whereas the bus takes you right to the town.
 Also the last departure ferry time is earlier than the last bus departure time and I wanted to maximise my day trip.

 You can take the bus to Bad Ischl as I did then take the train and ferry.
-Bad Ischl is a bus and train station so the transfer form bus to train is just as easy as going bus to bus but I also didn’t choose this option for the same reason as above.
+Bad Ischl is a bus and train station so the transfer from bus to train is just as easy as going bus to bus but I also didn’t choose this option for the same reason as above.

 I’ve also been told that there are good transport options if you’re coming from the direction of Vienna but I unfortunately don’t have any experience of that.

-I hope this helps you map your route to Hallstatt whether you’re going for a day or a few days, if you have an questions or have something to add, please do let me know in the comments below or send me a message on Instagram or Facebook!
+I hope this helps you map your route to Hallstatt whether you’re going for a day or a few days, if you have any questions or have something to add, please do let me know in the comments below or send me a message on Instagram or Facebook!

 Pin it for later to help you plan your next trip!